dvangennip/web_remote_for_OBS/README.md

     - Volume
     - Filter settings (not all filters are supported)
 - Fullscreen toggle hotkey: `F`
-- A few custom adjustments to known scene elements (not generic, so this would need omitting)
+- Ability to edit text sources directly

 ## Notes and known issues
 - Any scenes with `hidden` or `subscene` in their name are ignored and not shown in the scene list.